Dissipation dynamics of a scalar field

 \section{Dynamical field theory}

-For the reader's convenience, we provide here a short introduction to the Schwinger-Keldysh functional integral formalism \cite{Keldysh:1964ud}, which provides a framework for the field theoretical description of real-time dynamics.
-This formalism can be applied to the field theoretical description of the hydrodynamic (coarse-grained) system as described in \Cref{sec:Hydro} (see~\cite{Liu:2018kfw} for details).
+For the reader's convenience, we provide here a short introduction to the Schwinger-Keldysh functional integral formalism \cite{Keldysh:1964ud}, which provides a framework for the field-theoretical description of real-time dynamics.
+This formalism can be applied to the field-theoretical description of the hydrodynamic (coarse-grained) system as described in Sec.~\ref{sec:Hydro} (see~\cite{Liu:2018kfw} for details).